-Wildwood Park is an extremely popular spot for hiking and CRPD regularly hosts nature hikes there (nighttime hikes, family s'mores hikes, "all about owls" hikes, wildflower hikes, etc. The park has 14 trails covering 17 miles, including 2 year-round waterfalls (Paradise Falls and Little Falls).
-Wildwood Park is known for its spring wildflower displays from January to June.
+Wildwood Park is an extremely popular hiking and cycling spot and CRPD frequently hosts nature hikes there.
+The park has 14 trails covering 17 miles, including two year-round waterfalls, Paradise Falls and Little Falls.
+Wildwood is known for its spring wildflower displays from January to June.

 The park hosted a number of movie/TV productions in the 1930s to the 1960s, including Spartacus, Wuthering Heights, Wagon Train, The Rifleman and Gunsmoke.

 The following links provide additional details for a variety of hikes in Wildwood Park:

 Call the CRPD at 805.495.2163 for more information about the park.
 But for lots of detailed information about Wildwood Park, including trail maps and pictures, visit the Conejo Open Space Foundation website at www.cosf.org/website/html/wildwood.html.